wimpysworld/deb-get/CONTRIBUTING.md

 The variables defined in the function are the following:
 * `ARCHS_SUPPORTED`: A space-separated list of supported architectures, following the format used by `dpkg --print-architecture`.
+* `CODENAMES_SUPPORTED`: A space-separated list of supported upstream codenames, supporting the values from `UPSTREAM_CODENAME`.
 * `APT_KEY_URL`: A URL to the ASCII-armored keyring file.
 * `GPG_KEY_URL`: A URL to the binary keyring file.
 * `APT_LIST_NAME`: The name of the `*.list` file, without the extension.